SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 of the dice must be different from the rest (in size or color).
-Designated as the Wild Die, this odd die represents the vagaries of life -- like the direction of the wind affecting the ﬂight of a bullet -- that are too small to warrant their own diﬃculty modiﬁers.
+Designated as the Wild Die, this odd die represents the vagaries of life -- like the direction of the wind affecting the ﬂight of a bullet -- that are too small to warrant their own difficulty modiﬁers.
 Example: Your character’s Agility attribute is 3D+1, so if your character tried to jump onto a table, you would roll two regular dice and one Wild Die.